devbis/aiopppp/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Verify that your camera supports the PPPP protocol with JSON commands.
-The tested camera had prefix DGOK.
+1. Verify that your camera supports the PPPP protocol.
+The tested cameras had prefix DGOK, BATE.
+    Little Stars app is not supported yet, as it uses a different protocol with ports 8070, 8080.
+2. Check credential for the camera.
+Use -u and -p flags to specify username and password.
-2. Check your camera in the same subnet as the machine with the script running.
+3. Check your camera in the same subnet as the machine with the script running.

 ## Contributing